 Both are well-known sports celebrities.
 That fame gives them reach.
-Plus, they’re known for their healthy approach to life.
+Plus, they’re known for living healthy lifestyles.
 That makes them relevant and credible influencers for health messages.

-There’s a good match between the personal values of these influencers, and the values the brand wants to promote.
+There’s a good match between their personal values, and the values the brand wants to promote.